zombodb/zombodb/README.md

 - works with all Postgres query plans, including [sequential scans](SEQUENTIAL-SCAN-SUPPORT.md)
 - use whatever method you currently use for talking to Postgres (JDBC, DBI, libpq, etc)
 - extremely fast indexing
+- store document source in Elasticsearch so ZomboDB-generated indexes can by used by 3rd-party tools like Kibana
 - [per-row scoring](SQL-API.md#function-zdb_scoretable_name-regclass-ctid-tid-returns-float4) with term/phrase boosting
 - [record count estimation](SQL-API.md#function-zdb_estimate_counttable_name-regclass-query-text-returns-bigint)
 - custom full-text query language supporting nearly all of Elasticsearch's search features, such as